afontainec/chinchay-docs/docs/collaborate/README.md

 The logic within this module is quite simple:

-1. `lector.js` recieves the command written by a user in the command line and invokes the corresponding fuction of the `interpreter.js`
+1. `lector.js` receives the command written by a user in the command line and invokes the corresponding fuction of the `interpreter.js`
 2. `interpreter.js` interprets the user input and decide what should be done.
 3. The rest of the files are the ones that actually **do the thing**.